 - Fantasia has several:

 - In the Chinese Dance part of the "Nutcracker Suite", performed by dancing mushrooms.
 The tiniest one (called "Hop Low" by the animators) has trouble keeping in step with the rest.

-- Another Fantasia instance is the little black Pegasus foal in the Mt.
-Olympus section, who likewise can't keep up and generally screws up ... until all the others are frolicking in a rainbow, when the black one comes fluttering down for a perfect landing, the soul of decorum.
+- The little black Pegasus foal in the "Pastoral Symphony" section, who likewise can't keep up and generally screws up ... until all the others are frolicking in a rainbow when the black one comes fluttering down for a perfect landing, the soul of decorum.